MuhammadBilalAkbar/dart3_patterns/README.md

 each iteration, and binds the results to local variables key and count, respectively.

-Binding the result of a getter call to a variable of the same name is a common use case. his allows you to simplify the variable pattern from something redundant like key: key to just :key:
+Binding the result of a getter call to a variable of the same name is a common use case. his allows you to simplify the variable pattern from something redundant like `key: key` to just `:key`:

 ```dart
 for (final MapEntry(:key, value: count) in hist.entries) {